bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 The plugin works out of the box with minimal settings.
 However here are a few things you will probably want to be aware about.

 ### Set the policy link
-A settings field is appended to the Settings > General screen where you can insert a link to the privacy and cookie policy page.
+A settings field is appended to the Settings > Reading screen where you can insert a link to the privacy and cookie policy page.

 ### Custom Styling
 Out of the box, the plugin includes a lightweight stylesheet.
 We suggest you implement it in your theme however.
 To prevent this plugin from loading its own stylesheet, just set the following constant in your theme: